wing5wong/artisan-whs-static/source/_news/2021-03-02_whs-swim-champs-2021.md

 ---
 WHS Swimming Champs 2021 💚💙💛❤️

 Our Swimming Champs were held on Friday 19 February at the Splash Centre.

+House results:

 1st - Whenua
 2nd - Moana